hayschan/hayschan/README.md

 ### Hi there 👋

+Hi!
+I'm Hays Chan 👨🏻‍💻, a Computer Science sophomore at Peking University.
+I have good understanding in electronics⚡️, networking🖥, and programming⌨️.
+I love photography📸, filmmaking🎬, and gaming🎮.

+I love sports 🌊.
+Here are my qualifications(best results):

 <!--
 **hayschan/hayschan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.